 As the world moves to 5G, Intel is advancing the tech evolution with end-to-end solutions that will integrate intelligence across the network, from the data center to the connected device and throughout systems in between.
 Intel has established key global partnerships with telecom and automotive leaders, and together we will deliver integrated 5G prototype solutions to ensure network readiness and successful early rollouts.

 We are starting with multiple cellular research prototypes and smart city proposals.
 We’re contributing to Institute of Electrical and Electronics Engineers (IEEE) and the 3rd Generation Partnership Project (3GPP) to shape new standards, converge protocols, and align with equipment manufacturers.
 Finally, because 5G will be more pervasive than any previous generation of mobile technology, Intel will draw upon our expertise in end-to-end network security to guard personal data and ensure privacy.

-Challenges on the Road to 5G-driven Autonomous Driving
+Challenges on the Road to 5G-driven Connected Driving

 Finally, everything must be built upon a foundation of end-to-end security.
 I’m thrilled to be working for a team that is delving into to create secure experiences that span the vehicle, communications, and the data center.

 When I wake up each day, I do so ready to embrace the future that we’re creating together.
 As we’ve seen, there’s a lot to be excited about.
 Some of our planet’s greatest minds are collaborating with world-renowned research teams, and employing some of the foremost experts in a broad range of technologies—from vehicle dynamics to semiconductor physics, door locks to data centers—we are preparing the industry for the amazing future of connected transportation.
 The road ahead has never looked brighter!